 Types of Sports and how it helps children in their physical and emotional development

 As an indoor game it requires more physicality and it involves a lot of running.
 Once you receive the ball, you will have to make decisions in a matter of seconds on where to throw or whom to give the ball.
 This sport makes our children learn the importance of decision making (sometimes in a split second!) while at the same time improving their physical fitness.

 Playing in the company of ten other teammates, children learn on how to live with other people in the society.
 The game continually involves communication hence their listening skill will also be enhanced.
 Stress, on the other hand, will be reduced since the body undergoes through metabolism process thereby getting rid of toxins.

 Running raises the body’s metabolic reactions, therefore stimulating the body to work correctly.
 This reduces the chances of contracting respiratory diseases like asthma and pneumonia.
+A trampoline is a great example of this.
 Children will be able to function properly without getting distracted.
 This is a brilliant sport for improving mental focus in a way the iPad won’t 😉

 For slightly older kids, a game of tennis is one that involves fast thinking reactions.
 During playtime, the participants move all over the tennis court in a bid to ensure that the ball does not hit the ground, or else they lose points.
 As they move around, they get both the aerobic and anaerobic exercises that help their bodies.